Cybersecurity of Quantum Key Distribution Implementations

-It is important to note that when a single mode (carrying a single photon) enters a beam splitter from one arm, and nothing (namely, vacuum) enters the other arm (say, $\alpha=1; \beta=0$), there are still two input modes and two output modes.
-This means that the other (vacuum) entry must be considered as an additional mode --- an ancilla carrying no photons.
+It is important to note that when a single photon in a single mode enters a beam splitter from one arm, and nothing --- that is, the vacuum state --- enters the other arm (say, $\alpha=1; \beta=0$), there are still two input modes and two output modes.
+This means that the other (vacuum) entry must be considered as an additional mode: an ancilla carrying no photons.